meyer/dex/README.md

 What is a **module**?
 It’s a sensibly-named folder with some CSS and/or JS files that, when included on a webpage, accomplish a single task.

 Modules live inside a folder called `.dex` in your home folder.
+I’m going to assume you’re the technical type and we’ll just call that `~/.dex/` from now on.

 ## Writing your first module

 1. Think about what you want this module to do, then create a folder with a succinct name based on what the module does.
 Want to make a website’s background red?
 A folder called `Change body background to red` would do the trick.

 2. Put CSS and JS files in the folder you just created.
+Congrats, you just created a module! :tada:

 3. Think about what the scope of this module should be, then place it in one of three subfolders inside `~/.dex/`: